BillJr99/Ursinus-CS173/_pages/Labs/HashMaps/lab-tellastory.md

 You should have at least 5 possible rooms, and at least 3 of those rooms should have a choice of at least 2 possible next locations.

+**Does your end room need a moves transition to other rooms?
+Why or why not?
+(You could map it to an empty array if you wanted).**

 The user will enter the next location, and you will loop until reaching the `end` key.
 Add the following line to `build.gradle` to support reading `System.in` from NetBeans when using a Gradle project.

 ```